edwardlavender/fvcom.tbx/README.md

     and WeStCOMS file names.

-Armed with the necessary standard FVCOM objects and environmental arrays, we can now proceed to implement functions in `WeStCOMSExploreR` to build model mesh(es), compute new fields, extract model predictions, explore environmental conditions and validate model predictions with observations.
+Armed with the necessary standard FVCOM objects and environmental arrays, we can now proceed to implement functions in `fvcom.tbx` to build model mesh(es), compute new fields, extract model predictions, explore environmental conditions and validate model predictions with observations.